R4d0slav/Computer-Vision/README.md

 # Computer Vision

-This repository contains implementations of various computer vision tasks.
-Each task focuses on a specific aspect of computer vision, and the code provided can serve as a starting point for further research or development in the field.
+This repository contains implementations of various computer vision tasks, primarily optical flow estimation and object tracking.
+The emphasis is more on object tracking, where different tracking methods are implemented, starting from basic short-term trackers, to more advanced trainable long-term trackers.
+The code provided can serve as a starting point for further research or development in the field.
 Below, a brief explanation of each task and its basic meaning is provided.
+A more detaied information can be seen in the appropriate task directories.

 ## Optical Flow